Teen Parent Program (TAPP)

 The TAPP program is comprehensive in nature, offering many components designed specifically for the students it serves.
 There are currently four major components of TAPP:

 - Health Care

 - Child Care Skills

 We also offer parenting education through the Parents As Teachers program which includes home visits, developmental screenings and referrals.

 - Job placement

-The health care component includes well baby care through education, referrals for prenatal health care and well baby.
-Groups are also available on campus for mental health issues.
-Mental health assistance is provided by the Arizona Children’s Association and consists of individual, group and family counseling.
-WIC is also provided on site once a month.
+The health care component includes well-baby care through education and referrals for prenatal health care.
+Groups are also available on campus for mental health support.
+Mental health assistance is provided by the Arizona Children’s Association and consists of individual, group, and family counseling.
+WIC is also provided on-site once a month.